electricitymap/co2signal-docs/source/index.html.md

 # Introduction

 Welcome to the CO2 Signal API!
-You can use our API to get access to informations about where the electricity in a specific region comes from, how it was produces, and how carbon was emitted to produce it.
+You can use our API to get access to information about

+- where the electricity in a specific region comes from
+- how it was produced
+- how much carbon was emitted to produce it

 # Authentication